AguaClara/HRS-Bot-Geo/2019 Spring/Reports/HRSBotGeo2FinalReportDraft.md

 #### Luis Benitez (leb252)
 April 26, 2019

-**[Felix: Hey I'm going to be making comments in these square brackets.
-After addressing any comments please write within the brackets "-Addressed __" with the individual's initials in the __ space.
-They will be deleted in the next report.]**

 ## Abstract
 The purpose of the High Rate Sedimentation: Bottom Geometry team is to develop a new geometry of the bottom of the tube settler to prevent floc buildup since floc buildup increases the maintenance and cleaning time  for the system as the buildup can only be removed manually.
 Manual removal involves running water through the system and draining it repeatedly until the effluent turbidity reads less than 1 NTU, which is a very time consuming process.
 These geometries will be developed using rapid prototyping techniques including designing the parts in Onshape and 3D printing.
 To test these geometries, they will be directly inserted into the bottom of the tube settler.
 A successful geometry would cause resuspension of flocs without any buildup.
 Geometries that have been proven to cause buildup are those with regular conical shapes because it allows flocs to lock together in a ring such that the upflow of water cannot break it up.